 Rest assure however if we ever happen to run low on your pet’s food, we do carry premium pet food at our facility that we will slowly start to incorporate into their meals before switching over completely.
 We also carry canned wet food, dog-safe broth, and pumpkin for pets who might have a hard time eating while in our care.
 Please inform us of any allergies.

 We do ask that you please pre-portion their meals into individual zip-lock baggies for convenience and place anything that needs to be refrigerated into separate containers.

 Every pet will be fed according to their regime at home; whether it be once, twice, three times, or free feed throughout the day.

 Can we bring our own bedding and toys?

-We will provide bedding for all our guests, however, if you would like to bring your own bedding from home, please make sure it is able to be laundered.
+We provide padded mats for all of our furry guests.
+If you would like to bring your own bedding from home, please make sure it is labeled with their name and that it small enough to be laundered if need be.

 We encourage you to bring in items such as a towel, small blanket, or even an article of clothing to make your pet feel even more at home during their stay with us.

 Toys are always welcomed; however, we are unable to accept any rawhides, fragile or small bones, or any toys that may impose a choking hazard.
 If ever a chance you forget any toys rushing out of the house, we also have some for sale in our in-house retail section.

 We do ask that all pet parents to limit the number of belongings to 3 personal items or less.

 All items that can be laundered, will be cleaned and ready to go on the day of pick-up.